gingerhome/gingee/docs/ai-context/ai-context.md

 ### The Central Permissions File (`settings/permissions.json`)

-This file is the single source of truth for all application grants on your GingerJS server.
+This file is the single source of truth for all application grants on your Gingee server.

 -   **Location:** `project_root/settings/permissions.json`
 -   **Structure:** A JSON object where each key is an application's name.
 The value is an object containing a `granted` array.